eclipse-archived/golo-lang/CONTRIBUTING.md

 You can propose contributions by sending pull requests through GitHub.

-And of course you can [report issues](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Golo) and [browse the current ones](https://bugs.eclipse.org/bugs/describecomponents.cgi?product=Golo).
+And of course you can [report issues](https://github.com/eclipse/golo-lang/issues).

 ## Legal considerations